 The Florida Department of Education is proud to provide opportunities for members of the United States Armed Forces, veterans and their spouses to become part of our team working hand in hand to improve Florida’s education system for students of all backgrounds and abilities.
 Florida is proud to host the 5th highest population of active duty personnel and reserve members in the military’s five armed services and that over 1.5 million veterans make Florida home.

 The Florida legislature expanded opportunities for military personnel, veterans and their spouses to join the education profession through passage of the “Don Hahnfeldt Veteran and Military Family Opportunity Act” (Chapter 2018-007, L.O.F.).
-The act provides the opportunity to request waivers of initial certification and certification examination fees for active duty military personnel, honorably discharged veterans and their spouses or surviving spouses.
+Effective July 1, 2018, the act provides the opportunity to request waivers of initial certification fees and certification examination fees for active duty military personnel, honorably discharged veterans and their spouses or surviving spouses.
 Educator candidates who are eligible to apply for the Military Certification Fees Waiver (MCFW) include:

 - Active duty service members of the U.S. Armed Forces or reserve unit;